yusufozgur/Cisco_Anyconnect_2FA_VPN_Automator/README.md

 ## Setting up

 1. Download KeePassXC and Cisco Anyconnect, create an entry in KeePassXC with you uni id, password and set up OTP.

 2. Clone this repository

 ```
 git clone ...
 ```

-3. Setup the config file, its default values reflect my use case, just change the strings between the quotations.
+3. Setup the config file (vpn_config.env), its default values reflect my use case, just change the strings between the quotations.

 ```
 # This is the database file for KeePassXC.